Sheffield Park and Garden: Gardens

-The gardens originally formed part of the estate of the adjacent Sheffield Park House, a gothic country house, which has remained in private ownership since the 1953 sale of the estate.
+The gardens originally formed part of the estate of the adjacent Sheffield Park House, a Gothic country house, which has remained in private ownership since the 1953 sale of the estate.

 The gardens are particularly noted for their plantings of trees selected for autumn colour, including many Black Tupelos.
 It is home to the National Collection of Ghent azaleas.

-In 2005, education programmes undertaken by schools on the estate, were presented to the House of Commons, Education and Skills Committee, by the organisation Education Outside the Classroom.
+In 2005, education programmes undertaken by schools on the estate, were presented to the House of Commons Education & Skills Select Committee, by the organisation Education Outside the Classroom.

 On film

 The estate was used for exterior shooting in the 1961 film, The Innocents, where it served as the Gothic Bly Manor, the setting of the Henry James novella, The Turn of the Screw.